 Student Request: The student is responsible for fully participating in the process and exercising due diligence to ensure that the provision of accommodations is successfully accomplished.
-The student with a disability who seeks accommodations with their academic work submits a request form to the DRO (the form is available on the SKSM website).
-The student needs to include official written documentation with the form from a professional who has the credentials and expertise to diagnosis the student's condition.
-The student is responsible for incurring any cost associated with the documentation.
+The student with a disability who seeks accommodations with their academic work submits a request form to the DRO.
+The student must provide documentation that substantiates the disability diagnosis.
+This may take the form of: